 As the sector responsible for designing, installing and maintaining industrial plant and infrastructure, the Engineering Construction Industry will play a critical role in hitting our climate change targets.

 The ECITB commissioned Element Energy to identify the implications of decarbonisation for the industry.
-Go to this site and find Asian dating site for hookup.
 The report identifies the potential for over £40bn in revenues for the engineering construction industry by 2050 alongside a number of critical challenges that must be met to make the switch to low carbon technologies.

 The research finds that while UK PLC has many of the skills needed to deploy these technologies, there are notable gaps in areas such as C02 pipeline monitoring, production of synthetic fuels and repurposing of salt caverns for hydrogen storage.
 In addition, uncertainties lie in the number of workers required and the timeframe for their deployment, which could lead to skills shortages.